thsmi/recycler/README.md

 ## License

-The extension is free and open source software, it is made available to you under the terms of the MIT license.
+The extension is free and open source software, it is made available to you under the terms of the [MIT License](https://github.com/thsmi/recycler/blob/master/LICENSE).